wasix-org/cargo-wasix/doc/uninstalling.md

-# Uninstalling `cargo wasi`
+# Uninstalling `cargo wasix`

-If you'd like to remove `cargo-wasi` from your system, you'll want to first clear out the subcommand's caches and then remove the subcommand itself.
+If you'd like to remove `cargo-wasix` from your system, you'll want to first clear out the subcommand's caches and then remove the subcommand itself.

 ```
-$ cargo wasi self clean
+$ cargo wasix self clean
-$ cargo uninstall cargo-wasi
+$ cargo uninstall cargo-wasix
 ```